ajayDev007/Port-Scanner/README.md

 🛠 Requirements

-Python 3 or  Kali Linux or any Linux/Windows system with Python installed
+Python 3 or  Kali Linux or any Linux/Windows system with Python installed.

+⚠️ Legal Disclaimer
+This tool is for educational purposes only.
+Do not use it on unauthorized networks.